ryanq47/ryanq47/README.md

 I'm currently in college, doing my best to keep up with the ever changing world of cybersecurity.

 My main focus is [WhisperNet](https://github.com/ryanq47/logec-suite), a C2 Suite (with some inspiration from Cobalt Strike).
-It's a continual work in progress, please don't judge too hard :)
+It's a continual work in progress, so check back in frequently for updates!

 My website: [Currently being developed by me](https://ryanq47.github.io/)